 Conceptual artist Stéphanie Saadé brings a consistently poetic and enigmatic quality to her work, using objets trouvés and raw elements to articulate aspects of the human relationship with the natural world.
 She explains her response when a shocking event shatters and disrupts the precarious equilibrium of the city at a moment when difficult decisions are called for.

-Stay or Leave Leave, for the first time other than for studies or residencies My dream for Beirut That it will be allowed to attain the dream that the city’s obviously longing for Image of Beirut past A charming, vital chaos Image of Beirut present A sad, lethal chaos What it means to be Lebanese Having no form of continuity and to cope with constant interruption, whether to your electricity supply or your life On a scale of 1-10, how hopeful am I Currently below zero – unfair but true Best help for me right now Help with finding an apartment in Amsterdam!
+Stay or Leave Leave, for the first time other than for studies or residencies My dream for Beirut that it will be allowed to attain the dream that the city’s obviously longing for Image of Beirut past A charming, vital chaos Image of Beirut presents a sad, lethal chaos What it means to be Lebanese Having no form of continuity and to cope with constant interruption, whether to your electricity supply or your life On a scale of 1-10, how hopeful am I Currently below zero – unfair but true Best help for me right now Help with finding an apartment in Amsterdam!

 Nadine Khalil: Can you tell us what happened to you and those around you when the blast came?